uwcartlab/webmapping/Chapter10/readme.md

     };

 In Example 1.4, we implement the color scale using [`d3.scaleQuantile()`](https://github.com/d3/d3-scale/blob/master/README.md#quantile-scales) to create a quantile scale generator (line 22).
 The generator takes an input domain that is either continuous or a discrete set of values and maps it to an output range of discrete values.
 When the domain is continuous, the output is an equal interval scale; when the domain is discrete , a true quantile scale is generated.
-For the range, rather than letting D3 interpolate between two colors as we did in Module 7, we pass an array of five color values derived from [ColorBrewer](http://colorbrewer2.org/) to the `.range()` operator (lines 13-19 and 23).
+For the range, rather than letting D3 interpolate between two colors as we did in Chapter 7, we pass an array of five color values derived from [ColorBrewer](http://colorbrewer2.org/) to the `.range()` operator (lines 13-19 and 23).
 These will be our five class colors in our classification scheme.
 (Note: You can also reference ColorBrewer scales using [ColorBrewer.js](https://github.com/axismaps/colorbrewer/) or the [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic) plugin).

 To build a quantile scale, we need to assign all of the attribute values for the currently expressed attribute in our multivariate dataset as the scale's domain (line 33).
 This requires us to build an array of these values using a loop to access the value for each feature in the dataset (lines 26-30).
 The function then returns the scale generator.
 Within the callback, we create a `colorScale` variable to accept the scale generator from the `makeColorScale()` function, passing the `csvData` into the function (line 2).
 We also add the `colorScale` as a parameter sent to `setEnumerationUnits()` (line 5).